Boss Corporation

 Boss is a manufacturer of effects pedals for electric guitar and bass guitar.
 It is a division of the Roland Corporation, a Japanese manufacturer that specializes in musical equipment and accessories.
 For many years Boss has manufactured a wide range of products related to effects processing for guitars, including "compact" and "twin" effects pedals, multi-effect pedals, electronic tuners and pedal boards.
 In more recent times, Boss expanded their product range by including digital studios, rhythm machines, samplers and other electronic music equipment.

-They also are now manufacturing solid-state amplifiers and speaker heads such as the Waza and the Katana.
-Both feature multi-effects units meant to emulate Boss' classic effects pedals.
+From the mid-2010's, Boss has also made digital signal processing (DSP)-based modeling amplifiers and speaker heads such as the Waza and the Katana.
+These digital products also feature multi-effects units emulating classic Boss effects pedals.

 History

 The earliest Boss product was called B-100 The Boss, released in 1974.
 This came with a clip-on pre-amp and a pickup to amplify acoustic guitars.
 At this point the Boss company had not been formed and it was still a Beckmen Musical Instruments product (as seen on the B-100 box).
 The first proper Boss foot pedal effect, the CE-1 Chorus Ensemble, was released June 1976, which was a stand-alone unit of the chorus/vibrato circuit found in the Roland JC-120 amplifier.
 It was a fairly large, AC-powered unit.
 Other foot pedals of that year are the GE-10 (a graphic equalizer), the BF-1 (a flanger unit) and the DB-5 (a distortion unit).